fmrtl73/pxdocs/content/install-portworx/cloud/aws/aws-eks.md

 series: px-k8s
 ---

-This topic explains how to install Portworx with Elastic Kubernetes Service (EKS).
+This topic explains how to install Portworx on Amazon Web Services (AWS) Elastic Kubernetes Service (EKS) and EKS-D.

 ## Prerequisites